-DOG ISLAND CONSERVATION DISTRICT MANAGEMENT'S DISCUSSION AND ANALYSIS SEPTEMBER 30, 2019
+DOG ISLAND CONSERVATION DISTRICT MANAGEMENT'S DISCUSSION AND ANALYSIS SEPTEMBER 30, 2020

-Management is pleased to offer the following assessment of the business operations of the Dog Island Conservation District, for the year ended September 30, 2019:
+Management is pleased to offer the following assessment of the business operations of the Dog Island Conservation District, for the year ended September 30, 2020:

-Goals established and achieved for the Dog Island Conservation District (the District) for the fiscal year 2018-2019 included: (1) maintain the Carrabelle River ferry facility and parking area to serve the needs of District operations, District property owners, and contractors; (2) maintain the Tyson Harbor ferry dock and parking area to serve the needs of District operations, District property owners, and contractors; (3) continue regular efforts to repair and stabilize the existing island infrastructure, including roads, docks and airstrip; (4) work with Nature Conservancy and other environmental entities concerning management of Jeff Lewis Wilderness Preserve and nearby areas; (5) explore options for property owners to acquire sea oats from commercial sources for dune stabilization; (6) continue all maintenance and repair activities for dumpbed/hooklift truck, landing craft (LCM), trash compaction and transport equipment, recycling container, maintenance shop building, tractor and District vehicles, tools and equipment and, (7) conduct extensive response activities regarding debris removal and infrastructure repair related to damage from Hurricane Michael.
+Goals established and achieved for the Dog Island Conservation District (the District) for the fiscal year 2019-2020 included: (1) maintain the Carrabelle River ferry facility and parking area to serve the needs of District operations, District property owners, and contractors; (2) maintain the Tyson Harbor ferry dock and parking area to serve the needs of District operations, District property owners, and contractors; (3) continue regular efforts to repair and stabilize the existing island infrastructure, including roads, docks and airstrip; (4) work with Nature Conservancy and other environmental entities concerning management of Jeff Lewis Wilderness Preserve and nearby areas; (5) continue all maintenance and repair activities for dumpbed/hooklift truck, landing craft (LCM), trash compaction and transport equipment, maintenance shop building, tractor and District vehicles, tools and equipment; and (6) conduct extensive response activities regarding debris removal and infrastructure repair related to damage from Hurricane Michael.
 Additional repair and improvement activities regarding the two dock facilities will occur as needed for safe and efficient operations.
 The hooklift truck was acquired in 2007.
-Repairs/maintenance are ongoing involving that vehicle and a range of other essential elements of DICD equipment.
+Repairs/maintenance are ongoing involving that vehicle and a range of other essential elements of District equipment.

-Due to continuing budgetary limitations, goals for fiscal year 2019-20 will focus on the following: (1) activities to repair and stabilize existing island infrastructure, including roads, docks, and airstrip; (2) contribute toward maintenance by the DI Fire Department of appropriate fire safety equipment for protection of island residents and property; (3) maintain landing craft (LCM) docking facilities; (4) make scheduled and nonscheduled maintenance and operational improvements to LCM which is used to transport vehicles, equipment and supplies to the island from the mainland; (5) continue and seek to increase activities in the area of Island Stewardship, including coordination with organizations such as The Nature Conservancy, The Audubon Society, and The Alachua Conservation Trust; (6) continue all maintenance and repair activities for utility tractor, dumpbed/hooklift truck, LCM and associated electronic/navigation devices, trash compaction and transport equipment, maintenance shop building, and other District vehicles, tools and equipment.
+Due to continuing budgetary limitations, goals for fiscal year 2020-21 will focus on the following: (1) activities to repair and stabilize existing island infrastructure, including roads, docks, and airstrip; (2) contribute toward maintenance by the Dog Island Fire Department of appropriate fire safety equipment for protection of island residents and property; (3) maintain landing craft (LCM), docking facilities; (4) make scheduled and non-scheduled maintenance and operational improvements to LCM which is used to transport vehicles, equipment and supplies to the island from the mainland; (5) continue and seek to increase activities in the area of Island Stewardship, including coordination with organizations, such as The Nature Conservancy, The Audubon Society, and The Alachua Conservation Trust; (6) continue all maintenance and repair activities for utility tractor, dumpbed/hooklift truck, LCM and associated electronic/navigation devices, trash compaction and transport equipment, maintenance shop building, and other District vehicles, tools and equipment; (7) Obtain grant for removal of remaining Hurricane Michael debris and dune restoration, including the planting of sea oats; (8) Work with Franklin County to explore the acquisition of a new tractor to be used to repair island infrastructure, including roads as well as for removal of junk vehicles; and (9) ensure that power poles serving the ferry docks in Carrabelle and on Dog Island are operational in order to better serve Island residents and to provide additional security for vehicles parked at the dock in Carrabelle.

 Increased focus on protection of island ecology and improved/expanded educational efforts involving island residents, as well as visitors, have been initiated by the District, and are projected to continue going forward.
+Additional planting of sea oats and the installation of sand fence to restore and stabilize dunes is anticipated in the coming year.
 The District also has initiated efforts to increase island signage in support of conservation efforts.
-A millage rate increase from 3 mils to 4 mils was approved by the prescribed election process.